Sayes Court: After Evelyn

 Detail showing Sayes Court house from John Evelyn's 1653 plan of the house and garden.

 In 1694 Evelyn moved back to Wotton and in June 1696 Captain Benbow signed a three-year lease on the house.
 Benbow proved to be a less than ideal tenant, as Evelyn was soon writing to a friend to complain that he had "the mortification of seeing everyday much of my former labours and expenses there impairing".
 However, much worse damage was done to the house and grounds when William III lent Sayes Court to Tsar Peter of Russia for three months in 1698.
 Paintings were used for target practice and the gardens were damaged by numerous wheelbarrow races.
 Benbow demanded compensation after the Tsar's departure, to cover his own losses and reimburse Evelyn's, and the Treasury eventually paid out the sum of £350 9s 6d, in compensation.
-Czar Peter also resided in a mansion house, that was situated at Hughes field, Deptford.
+Tsar Peter also resided in a mansion house that was situated at Hughes field, Deptford.

 Detail from Thomas Milton's 1753 plan of Deptford Dockyard, showing the Poore House.

 After Evelyn's death in 1706 the Sayes Court estate was held in trust for his grandson, Sir John Evelyn, Baronet, as all his own male children had predeceased him.
 As well as almost 62 acres around Sayes Court itself, the estate comprised 159 tenements, the Red House on the site of the later navy victualling yard, a wet and dry dock afterwards called Deadman's Dock, and a water-mill.